With the right support, someone who has dementia may be able to continue living at home for a long time.

 Installing specialist equipment and facilities can go a long way towards helping someone with dementia to continue living at home safely.

 Read this factsheet from the Alzheimer’s Society about equipment, adaptations and improvements to the home.
-The best way to get this equipment is by getting a community care assessment for the person you're looking after.
+The best way to get this equipment is by getting a care and support needs assessment for the person you're looking after.

 How telecare technology can help with dementia